 “Since no one else did, I guess it’s up to me to ask the obvious.
 Why the rush?”
 Nebel shot back as he watched the special agent in charge finish loading one magazine and return it to its pocket before pulling another empty one out.

-Glancing over at Nebel out of the corner of his eyes as he began slipping round after round into the second magazine, Ryder snickered.
+Glancing over at Nebel from the corner of his eye as he began slipping round after round into the second magazine, Ryder snickered.
 “Ours is not to reason why.”

 “It’s the last part of that little ditty that’s got me worried,” Nebel grunted.
 “My wife has a list of honey-do projects a mile long she expects me to finish in this life time.”

-Despite an effort on the part of the Dallas based team leader to lighten the mood, Ryder was unable to shake the misgivings he’d been harboring over an operation he had no doubt was politically motivated.
+Despite an effort on the part of the Dallas-based team leader to lighten the mood, Ryder was unable to shake the misgivings he’d been harboring over an operation he had no doubt was politically motivated.
 Unable to come up with anything resembling a logical response, he grunted.
 “You’d have to be a fool not to be worried.
-I break out in a cold sweat every time I get handed a slapdash tasking like this with orders to execute by one of the Director’s minions without providing me either the intelligence needed to pull together a coherent plan or the time to rehearse it.”
+I break out in a cold sweat every time I get handed a slapdash job like this with orders to execute by one of the Director’s minions.
+I don’t have the intelligence needed to pull together a coherent plan or the time to rehearse it.”

-Unable to come up with a reasonable reply of his own, not that he needed to, Nebel decided to drop the subject.
-Instead, he glanced over his shoulder to where the members of the three SWAT teams brought together for this operation had gathered in small groups upon completion of the mission briefing.
-He watched them for a moment as they went about checking their weapons or preparing the mine resistant ambush protected armored vehicles, or MRAP for short, the Air Force had flown in just hours before.
-Like the three FBI SWAT teams, the drivers of those vehicles had never worked together, making an operation he already saw as being dicey even more risky than he felt it needed to be.
+Unable to come up with a reasonable reply of his own, not that he needed to, Nebel dropped the subject.
+Instead, he glanced over his shoulder at the three SWAT teams gathering in small groups who had just listened to the mission briefing.
+He watched them for a moment as they went about checking their weapons or preparing the Mine-Resistant Ambush Protected armored vehicles (or MRAP for short) that the Air Force had flown in just hours before.
+Like the three FBI SWAT teams, the drivers of those vehicles had never worked together, making an operation he already saw as being dicey even riskier than it needed to be.

 When he turned his attention back to Ryder, Nebel couldn’t help but ask another troublesome question Ryder had failed to address during the mission brief.
 “Has anyone bothered to explain why all the secrecy?
-I mean, given the fact we’ll be operating near the border, you’d think someone would at least give the Border Patrol a heads-up that we were coming and have them assign someone to us to serve as liaison.
+I mean, given the fact we’ll be operating near the border, you’d think someone would have at least given the Border Patrol a heads-up that we were coming?
+And have them assign someone to us to serve as a liaison.
 And where’s someone from our field office in Tucson?
-If nothing else, they would be able to provide us with a better idea of what the current situation inside Devin’s compound is than the one we received last night from the folks back in Washington.
-I, for one, think knowing exactly how many people it is we’ll be going up against rather than a guesstimate is more than simply nice to know information.
+If nothing else, they would be able to provide us with a better idea of what the current situation is inside Devin’s compound than the one we received last night from Washington.
+I, for one, think knowing exactly how many people we’ll be going up against rather than a guesstimate is better than simply nice-to-know information.
 And while we’re at it,” he went on without giving Ryder a chance to respond to his first question, “why is the pittance of information we are receiving coming directly from Homeland Security and not the Directorate of Intelligence?”